 The common types of treatments used for a pancreas NET are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of care.

 Active surveillance, which is also called watchful waiting or watch-and-wait, may sometimes be recommended.
 This approach is used most often for a low-grade pancreas NET that may grow slowly and not spread or cause problems for many months or years.
 With this approach, the tumor is closely monitored with regular tests, which may include:

-Imaging tests, usually CT scans or sometimes MRI (see Diagnosis)
+Imaging tests, usually computed tomography (CT) scans or sometimes magnetic resonance imaging (MRI; see Diagnosis)

 Active treatment usually only begins if the tumor shows signs of growing or spreading.
 If active surveillance is an option, talk with your doctor about how often you will need to have the tests and scans.

 Surgery is the most common treatment for a pancreas NET that is localized, meaning it has not spread outside the pancreas.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
 The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.